 If you think your VA rating is too high or too low, you can file an appeal to try to get the VA to increase your rating.
 Be sure to include evidence of your condition’s impact on your life, like statements from doctors, employers, or others close to you.

-Veterans should apply for VA disability compensation via their eBenefits account.
+The quickest way for you to apply for VA disability pay is through your eBenefits account.
 If you do not have one, apply for an eBenefits account online.
-You will need the following documentation:

 How Long Does it Take to Receive Your Disability Benefits?